followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/scrolling/scrollByThumb.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not the scrollbar thumb scrolling enabled.
+Specifies whether a user can scroll the content with the scrollbar.
+Applies only if [native scrolling]({basewidgetpath}/Configuration/scrolling/#useNative) is disabled.
 <!--/shortDescription-->

 <!--fullDescription-->
-The scrollbar thumb is available only when [native scrolling]({basewidgetpath}/Configuration/scrolling/#useNative) is disabled.

 <!--/fullDescription-->